zifeng-kang/jhu-dissertation-mwe/README.md

 \end{figure}
 ```

-Where the figure `myfigure.EXT` can be located in the directory designated by the `\graphicspath` command in the `main.tex` file.
+Where the figure `myfigure.EXT` can be located in the directory designated by the `\graphicspath` command in the `mwe.tex` file.

 Note that no file extension is given in the `includegraphicx` command; this makes the code maximally portable for different graphics drivers.
 For `pdflatex`, there are many allowable extensions, including `.pdf` and `.jpg` among others.
 For plain `LaTeX`, you generally have to use `.eps` files.
 But, if you hard-code the extension in your `LaTeX` code, then you will not be able to switch between latex and `pdflatex`.